 It’s Good, Except It Sucks is a movie by movie – and television series by television series – hurtle through the Marvel Cinematic Universe, hosted by Tim Worthington with a series of superpowered guests.

 This time it’s Avengers Assemble from 2012, and joining Tim to chat about Iron Man, The Hulk, Black Widow, Thor, Hawkeye and Captain America teaming up to order some shawarma is writer Mark Griffiths.
-What will they find to say about The Hulk’s repertoire of ‘zingers’, the Studio 54 Avengers, and a big spreadsheet linking Ant-Man and chips, and what does any of this have to do with Raymond Burr translating Godzilla?
+What will they find to say about The Hulk’s repertoire of ‘zingers’, the Studio 54 Avengers, and a big spreadsheet linking Ant-Man and some chips, and what does any of this have to do with Raymond Burr acting as a translator for Godzilla?
 Get listening and find out!

 You can follow Mark on Twitter at @MarkGriffiths42.